MacOS: Keyboard Shortcut to Toggle Bookmarks Bar in Firefox

-A few weeks ago, after Firefox Quantum came out, I decided to give it a go.
+A few weeks ago, after Firefox Quantum came out, I decided to try making Firefox my daily browser, instead of Chrome.

 But something was bothering me to no end.
 I could not find a keyboard shortcut to toggle the visibility of the bookmarks toolbar.